Sunset Limousine

 Sunset Limousine is a 1983 American made-for-television comedy film written by Dick Clement and Ian La Frenais.
-Directed by Terry Hughes and shot on locations in San Diego, the film stars John Ritter, Susan Dey, Paul Reiser, Audrie Neenan, Martin Short, and George Kirby in a story about a limo driver who aspires to be a stand-up comic.
+Directed by Terry Hughes and shot on locations in San Diego and Los Angeles, the film stars John Ritter, Susan Dey, Paul Reiser, Audrie Neenan, Martin Short, and George Kirby in a story about a limo driver who aspires to be a stand-up comic.

-Pre-production began in 1979 after British company Witzend Productions signed to produce the project for CBS.
+Pre-production began in 1979 after British company WitzEnd Productions signed to produce the project for CBS.
 Filming took place during May 1983 with Lainie Kazan, Martin Short, and Audie Neenan joining the cast that month.
 The film debuted October 12, 1983 on CBS.

 Plot

 Alan O'Black is an aspiring stand-up comic who takes on a job as limousine driver in order to prove to his girlfriend Julie after she has kicked him out of their shared home, that he can be a responsible adult.
 Her standing complaint about Alan as a boyfriend has been that he sees life as one long rehearsal.
 This is exacerbated by the fact that, even with a now-steady job and dealing with strange passenger/clients, Alan rehearses his comedy at every opportunity and deals with bizarre situations with good-natured aplomb.
 He and his buddy Jay become involved the shady dealings of businessman Bradley Coleman, which results in a chase through Los Angeles with both sides of the law in pursuit.

 Eventually, things come to a head when he loses Bradley at a galleria, forcing him to go back and look for him just as he's about to perform a stand-up routine at the Laff Track.
 Unfortunately, he and Julie, who had followed him, end up being pursued by the mobsters.
 Looking for an opportunity to lose them, they try to blend in at a funeral at Inglewood Park Cemetery, only to find themselves among the mourners for real following an accident which ends up costing Alan both his limo and his job.
 They return to the Laff Track just in time for him to perform his routine, and Bradley reveals that he had gotten his goods legitimately through an inheritance and wanted to donate them before the IRS caught wind.
 During the routine, Alan stumbles when he sees the mobsters who had been pursuing him and stolen his limo at the cemetery have followed him to the Laff Track, triggering a brawl that he, Julie, Jay, and Bradley barely escape with their lives, but not before Alan schedules an appointment with network executives who had seen his act.
 When the police arrive, Alan indicates the men they came for, one of whom pathetically tries to pin it all on his partner.
 Later, Alan reveals to Julie everything involving Bradley's dealings, including his dropping the goods off at the post office between the funeral and his stand-up routine for safekeeping until he could get them back to Bradley.
 The film ends as Alan and Julie kiss.